Kapanion/processing-double-trouble/README.md

 - [ ] If one player wins but destoryes themselves right before the game restarts, their score might still increase.
 - [ ] Player 1 can push explosion of player 2.
 - [ ] Player 2 is drawn over player 1's explosion.
+- [ ] It's possible to shoot bullets to the other side of a wall.

 ### Fix these if there's enough time:
 - [x] Do not apply a push vector after checking the bullet collision.
+- [x] Only use half the number of axes in `CirclePolyCollider` if its number of vertices is even.
 - [ ] Optimize bullet-to-tank collision.
 - [ ] In the `Maze` class, rows and columns should be inverted.
 - [ ] If one tank pushes another one to a wall, the other tank will slightly overlap with the wall.
 - [ ] Adjust tank's rotation when it pushes against the wall.
-- [ ] Only use half the number of axes in `CirclePolyCollider` if its number of vertices is even.
 - [ ] One bullet cannot destroy two tanks during the same frame.
+- [ ] A bullet may bounce off from a corner in a weird way (as if its going around the corner).

 ## Notes
 - Right now, the tanks cannot be spawned in the same cell.
 It might be better to have that possibility.
+- A bullet may bounce off from a corner in a weird way (as if its going around the corner).
+The reason for this is that the MPV pushes the bullet on the other side of the corner, not taking into account where it comes from.